Counseling and Human Development

 When calling the Student Counseling Center, you will typically be welcomed by the Center’s receptionist.
 The receptionist will assist you in scheduling a same day appointment, if needed, or schedule you for an intake with one of the counselors.

-Fall and spring semester hours are: Monday- Thursday: 10am-6pm and Friday: 8am-4:30pm (face to face or telepsychology), with limited evening hours by appointment only.
+Fall and spring semester hours are: Monday- Friday: 9am-5pm (face to face or telepsychology via Zoom).
 Students may schedule appointments in-person or via phone by calling 570-389-4255.
 If you're seeking services during a Summer Session, please call our office as our summer hours of availability are limited.

 The receptionist will work to schedule your intake as soon as there is availability with a counselor.
 However, if you are seeking to better understand services or get a sense of what the Student Counseling Center has to offer, please feel free to schedule a same day appointment.